Jeopardy! Australia: Gameplay

 The gameplay follows the same format as the British version of the show, adapted from the current format of the American version.
 Six categories are announced, each with a column of five trivia clues (phrased in answer form), each one incrementally valued more than the previous, ostensibly by difficulty.
 The subjects range from standard topics including history and current events, the sciences, the arts, popular culture, literature and languages, to pun-laden titles (many of which refer to the standard subjects) and wordplay categories.

 The host then reads the clue, some of which are accompanied by an audio or visual clue after which any of the three contestants will ring in using a hand-held signalling device.
 The first contestant to ring in successfully, following the host's reading of the clue, then had to respond in the form of a question.

 A correct response earns the dollar value of the clue and the opportunity to select the next clue from the board.
 The Double Jeopardy! round requires players to give responses in the form of a question, or it will be considered incorrect.
 An incorrect response or a failure to respond within the 5-second time limit deducts the dollar value of the clue from the contestant's score and gives any remaining opponent(s) the opportunity to ring in and respond.
 If none of the contestants can give a correct response, the host reads the correct response and the last contestant to have given a correct answer chooses the next clue.

 Reception

 Ben Pobjie of The Sydney Morning Herald in comparing presenter Stephen Fry's performances on the British and Australian versions wrote that he has "a lot more witty asides and spontaneous outpourings" in the latter.
 The Sun-Heralds JMangan said Fry "brings a warm humour to the role".

 In a positive review, The Age said, "Contestants appear to be among the most cerebral and sensible in the land, doing Australia proud, rapidly unscrambling tricky anagrams and cryptic clues."
-James Wigney of the Herald Sun stated, "Fans of the original (1993 version on Network Ten, which is listed as a producer of this format through its format ownership following its 2017 acquisition by CBS, which is the successor company to King World, which distributes the format) can rest assured that all the familiar elements are still in play and Fry is very much in his element".
+James Wigney of the Herald Sun stated, "Fans of the original can rest assured that all the familiar elements are still in play and Fry is very much in his element".